 For him who has patience enough to persist in being dragged up the hill in his carriage, the approach to Camerino is a very long and tedious affair.
 There are the inviting and picturesque old gateways of the city tantalizingly close above your head; and the patient road goes winding and zigzagging about, showing you now one part of the city wall and now another, till it seems as if the gateway would never be absolutely reached.
 Trollope

 Portal of S. Francesco and details of its decoration (1228)

 In 1799 a major earthquake struck Camerino.
 Its Romanesque cathedral collapsed and was entirely rebuilt.
 Other old churches were damaged.
-S. Francesco retains its original portal, which is decorated with real (lion, cock) and mythological (dragon) animals.
+S. Francesco retains elements of its original portal, which was decorated with real (lion, cock) and mythological (dragon) animals.
 It was one of the first Franciscan convents in the Marches.